Keris: The Sacred Daggers of Indonesia

 The kembang kacang (“bean flower”) appears in company with the lambe gajah (Elephant’s Lip) and the jalen (a small, sharp, sacred grass.
 The kembang kacang represents the elephant’s trunk, with the lambe gajah as lip and the jalen as tusk.

-Those are forms clearly associated with Ganesha and have been introduced by the well-established Ganapatya spiritual school in Java.
+Those are forms clearly associated with Ganesha and have been introduced by the well-established Ganapatya spiritual lineage in Java.

 Gajahmada was a member of the Ganapatya denomination of the Shiva-Buddha religion.
 For instance, the Ganesha pratima (statue) in Candi Singasari is a deification of Gajahmada as Ganesha.